gabrieldominguezduran/urlShortener/README.md

 # URL Shortener

 API build with Node.
-The API can be use alone or with database, the schema is hosted on mongodb atlas, the included views are and example or what this can do.
+The API can be use alone or with database, the schema is hosted on mongodb atlas, the included views are and example of what this can do.

 ---